HugoPerrier/Udacity_Capstone/Report.md

     - Predict NDX and score the model on the train, cv and test sets

 ## Next day NDX prediction : Number of clusters
 In this section the number of clusters is varied and we show the influence on the prediction results.
+Here the features "Open" and "Close" of the last 3 days are used for predictions.

+***Result on the train and cross validation datasets*
 ![Alt text][NDXtrain]
+***Result on the test dataset*
 ![Alt text][NDXtest]

+The graphs above show that the predictions on the test set are very variable, some have negative score (prediction very far away from expected result) and some yield better prediction score.
+As mentionned before, the clustering is very sensitive to the number of cluster chosen so that could explain the variability of the results.

 [NDXtrain]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_Clusters_train.png  "Score on train and CV sets"
 [NDXtest]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_Clusters_test.png  "Score on test set"

 ## Next day NDX prediction : Features
 In this section, the influence of the choice of feature on predictions is tested.
-The data from the last 3 days is used to make predictions.
+The data of the companies American Airlines Group and Adobe Systems Incorporated from the last 3 days are used to make predictions.

 | Features | Score |
 |:-----:|:-----:|